sstelfox/stelfox.net/content/knowledge_base/linux/ntpdate.md

 title: NTPDate
 ---

+# NTPDate

 There are two different means of client configuration.
-Fedora has a package "ntpdate" that should be installed instead of [[Linux/NTPd]].
+Fedora has a package `ntpdate` that should be installed instead of [ntpd][1].
 Whenever it is started it will synchronize the server's clock to any configured time servers.
-It needs to be told about time servers it should be synchronizing to in the /etc/ntp/step-tickers.
+It needs to be told about time servers it should be synchronizing to in the `/etc/ntp/step-tickers`.
 It then needs to be turned on using the following
 command:

 ```